 - Targeted Site Investigations (TSIs) are conducted to answer specific questions, fill data gaps, and to understand potential impacts in specific locations.
 These provide additional information for, and the ranking of, the DSIs.
 TSIs have been carried out at six airports, and are underway at a further six airports.

 These investigations are being progressively published as they are completed.

 Note: The following list of locations notes where ARFF services were not provided by Airservices prior to 2010 when AFFF was in use by Airservices: Essendon Airport (VIC), Moorabbin Airport (VIC), Parafield Airport (SA), Jandakot Airport (WA), Archerfield (QLD), Bundaberg (QLD), Eagle Farm (QLD), Mt Isa (QLD), Proserpine (QLD), Devonport (TAS), Wynyard (TAS), Bankstown (NSW), Tamworth (NSW) and Norfolk Island (NSW).
 Airservices was established in 1995 via the Air Services Act 1995.
 Responsibility for management of any potential legacy PFAS contamination from historic ARFF operations at these sites is a complex matter that is currently being considered by the Commonwealth.

 The primary function of Aviation Rescue Fire Fighting Services (ARFFS) is to save lives and protect property at 27 of Australia’s busiest airports.
 The services we provide must comply with Australian civil aviation regulations, which specify performance, training and operational requirements, including fire fighting foams.

-We have not used a fire fighting foam containing PFAS—per- and poly-fluoroalkyl substances—since 2010 at any of our 24 civilian airport operations across Australia, and proactively began phasing out foams containing PFAS in the early 2000s.
+We have not used a fire fighting foam containing PFAS—per- and poly-fluoroalkyl substances—since 2010 at any of our 25 civilian airport operations across Australia.

 Research and development